GET ORDAINED

 If you’re planning a platonic wedding, you already know what this term means to you, but if you’ve been asked to officiate one, you might have a few unanswered questions.

-The term ‘platonic marriage,’ or a marriage between friends who aren’t romantically involved, has been making the news lately.
-Since platonic marriages are definitely becoming a “thing” -- we see them on the rise both in the US and abroad -- it’s important for wedding officiants to have an idea of what to expect and how to make these ceremonies truly authentic, personal, and memorable.
+Since platonic marriages are definitely becoming a “thing” again -- we see them on the rise both in the US and abroad -- it’s important for wedding officiants to have an idea of what to expect and how to make these ceremonies truly authentic, personal, and memorable.

 With this in mind, here’s a brief look at what platonic marriage is, why it’s becoming more popular, and how to write and officiate an awesome platonic wedding ceremony!
 We’ll talk about whether or not these marriages are legal, how the ceremony could differ from a traditional one, and elements to consider as you plan the big day.

-What is platonic marriage?
+What is a platonic marriage?

 Merriam Webster defines platonic as: of, relating to, or being a relationship marked by the absence of romance or sex… they say this meaning “alludes to [the philosopher] Plato’s belief that love between people could be so strong as to transcend physical attachments.”